ericphanson/AllocArrays.jl/README.md

 [![Coverage](https://codecov.io/gh/ericphanson/AllocArrays.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/ericphanson/AllocArrays.jl)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://ericphanson.github.io/AllocArrays.jl/dev/)

-Prototype that attempts to allow usage of [Bumper.jl](https://github.com/MasonProtter/Bumper.jl) (or potentially other allocation strategies) through code that doesn't know about Bumper.
+Provides an array type that allows dispatching to a custom allocator rather than using Julia's built-in GC.
+This allows using allocators following [Bumper.jl](https://github.com/MasonProtter/Bumper.jl)'s interface through code that doesn't know about Bumper.

-This is accomplished by creating a wrapper type `AllocArray` which dispatches `similar` dynamically to an allocator depending on the contextual scope (using [ScopedValues.jl](https://github.com/vchuravy/ScopedValues.jl)).
+In particular, AllocArrays.jl provides a wrapper type `AllocArray` which dispatches `similar` dynamically to an allocator depending on the contextual scope (using [ScopedValues.jl](https://github.com/vchuravy/ScopedValues.jl)).

+This can reduce allocations dramatically and provide (small to moderate) speedups for code of a particular structure: code which allocates a lot of intermediate arrays using `similar` (potentially deep in library-code outside of the user's control) repeatedly in some kind of loop the user controls (in which they can insert a call to `reset_buffer!`).
+This is common in CPU inference for machine learning models, and is used in [ObjectDetector.jl](https://github.com/r3tex/ObjectDetector.jl) by default (as of March 2025), but may also be useful in other contexts.

 This package also provides a much safer `CheckedAllocArray` which keeps track of the validity of each allocated array, to provide an error in case of access to an invalid array.
 This